 Johnson Pond Learning Center

-Once the pathway installation was complete, the center held volunteer workdays to install trees, shrubs, perennials, and grasses, as well as seven new play and learning settings.
-With guidance from NLI, the center adjusting the layout of their internal fence lines to allow for better use of the OLE, opening up more space for the school-age program, and creating a dedicated infant space adjacent to the building.
+Volunteer workdays installed trees, shrubs, perennials, and grasses as well as seven new play and learning settings.
+With guidance from NLI, internal fence alignments were adjusted to increase the school-age area and create a dedicated infant area adjacent to the building.